-Students learn to write effective papers based on reading and discussing essays after a review of essay development and organization, grammar, and punctuation.
-Emphasis is on the process of prewriting, writing and revising to achieve clarity and development.
-A research report requires APA or MLA documentation.
+This course emphasizes writing based on reading with review of essay development, grammar, and punctuation.
+Emphasis is on the process of drafting, revising, and editing to achieve clarity.
+A research project requires APA or MLA documentation.

-TECHNICAL REPORT WRITING 3 3 Pre-Reg ENG124
+TECHNICAL REPORT WRITING

 Course stresses clarity, logic and appropriate organization in informal and formal technical reports.
 An oral presentation and/or a proposal may be required.